-The First International Pop Festival 1968 was a Rock and Pop festival held in Rome to rival the USA's Monterey Pop, Miami Pop and Newport Pop festivals of 1968.
-This was arranged amidst campus occupation by students at the University of Rome and riots as students were stopped from storming the US Embassy in an anti-war protest.
+This was held in Rome and was intended to rival the USA's 1967 Monterey Pop, Miami Pop and Newport Pop festivals of 1968.
+It was arranged amidst campus occupation by students at the University of Rome and riots as students were stopped from storming the US Embassy in an anti-war protest.

 Many artists took part, including Pink Floyd. the Byrds, Captain Beefheart and Donovan.
 However, when The Move set fire to the stage with their pyrotechnics at the end of their set, they were arrested by the police for doing so.
 Dude, it’s just some pyro, it’s not a war, which by the way, I’m against.

-The festival had been scheduled to last a week, but after The Move were busted, the Palazzetto dello Sport was shut by the authorities and the festival was over.
+The festival had been scheduled to last a week, but after The Move were busted, the venue was shut by the authorities and the festival was over.
 Boo!
 What a bummer.

 Bands didn’t often get as far as Rome.
 The travelling costs made it prohibitive for many, who frankly didn’t feel much like hauling ass halfway across Europe just to play a show or two.
 So everyone wanted a lot more bread to play.